 In 1975, 66% of the national broiler production was sold to retail food stores.
 A significant portion of the retail trade was with supermarket chains.
 Sixty percent of the sales were direct; 40% went through wholesalers and other middlemen.
-V. Benson & T. Witzig, supra note 2, at 33, 35 for A, 37
+V. BENSON & T. WITZIG, supra note 2, at 33, 35 fig. 4, 37.

-^{140.} Institutional purchasers have become an increasingly important market for broiler production, largely because of the development and growth of fast food chains.
+140. Institutional purchasers have become an increasingly important market for broiler production, largely because of the development and growth of fast food chains.
 Twenty-five percent of all broilers produced go to institutions such as fast food outlets, restaurants and schools.
 Sixty-four percent of this volume is sold directly by the producer to the customer; 36% is sold through wholesalers.
-V. Benson & T. Witzig, supra note 2, at 35 fig. 4.
+V. BENSON & T. WITZIG, supra note 2, at 35 fig. 4.